Freelance Web Designer Scott Heron

 While it is easier than ever to get online with a website, enjoying success requires a particular type of site – one that combines aesthetically appealing design with rewarding user experience and informative, engaging content, and then markets it all in a way that encourages not only visits, but also client investment.

-Web Design Edinburgh 101: Design, content, and marketing – the three fundamental components of a successful website.
+Web Design & Digital Marketing 101: Design, content, and marketing – the three fundamental components of a successful website.

 You will never get a second chance to make a great first impression.